Blog Growth Strategies – Our 38th Month Blogging

 Monetization

 We decided to try something new with monetization this month.
 Instead of trying to make money, we decided to spend all the money.
-I know that this goes against everything I’ve been working towards for a few months, but hear me out.
+I know this goes against everything I’ve been working towards for a few months, but hear me out.

-Most of those expenses were yearly, so moving forward running Partners in Fire will cost $200 a month.
 Hopefully, I’ll be able to start earning that and more in the very near future!

 Continued Growth

-Obviously, I’m investing so much money into the blog because I have faith that I can grow it into a successful business.
-These next six months will answer truly answer that question.
-We’ve spent a lot of time in the past few months building up new processes, focusing on SEO, and working to build Partners in Fire into a legitimate brand and company.
-I’m confident that if we stay the course, we will meet those goals in 2021.
+These next six months will genuinely answer that question.
+In the past few months, we’ve spent a lot of time building up new processes, focusing on SEO, and working to make Partners in Fire a legitimate brand and company.